 The official college pharmacology text (Birkett et al, Pharmacokinetics Made Easy - 2009) has an entire chapter dedicated to half-life (Chapter 3, p.30-38) but mentions nothing about context-sensitive half time.
 For a detailed discussion of this concept, one needs to go to anaesthetic professional literature.
 Anaesthetists generally have a significant interest in this subject because context-sensitive half time influences the delay before patient awakening after wound closure, and therefore influences the time between cases (which in turn influences earnings).
 From a less cynical viewpoint, all their drugs are also of the "given as infusion" and "highly lipophilic" varieties.
 Hughes et al (1992) in Anesthesiology is probably the most useful resource, if one is somehow able to break through their paywall.
 Alternatively, one can go to the very source by reading Shafer and Varvel (also from the same journal but mirrored by harvard.edu).

 In fact, by some completely amazing stroke of luck, this chapter was afforded the attention of Shafer from the abovementioned Shafer and Varvel paper, and has benefited massively as the consequence of his constructive input.
-In fact, most of the explanation section and the figures were donated by Steve Shafer, to whom I and the trainees of our college are grateful.
+In fact, most of the explanation section and the figures were donated by Steven Shafer, to whom the author of this website and the trainees of our college are grateful.

 The college have never asked about this directly, nor does the official college pharmacology text mention it, so the CICM primary candidate lacks a "canonical" definition to cling to.
 Adrift, one turns to peer-reviewed publications.
 Fortunately this is a concept with a well-established authorship.
 Hughes Glass and Jacobs (1992) came up with it while trying to develop better pharmacokinetic models of short-acting opiate infusions.
 The model observed the decline of a central compartment opiate concentration, from 100ng/ml to 50ng/ml (i.e. a half-life).
 The time taken to achieve this 50% fall was referred to as "context-sensitive half time" by the authors, as a "practical allegory of postinfusion central compartment drug disposition".
 Paraphrased, their definition would probably read as follows: